 The skin around our eyes is especially delicate, so be as gentle as possible!
 Cleanse your face with lukewarm water and if necessary, a gentle, fragrance-free face cleanser.
 Remember, it’s always best to pat, not rub, the eye area to dry.

 After cleansing, it’s essential to restore moisture back into the area around your eyes.
 Ensure your hands are clean before applying a gentle, fragrance-free moisturizer.
 Keep in mind, not all moisturizers are safe to use around the eye area.
 Ensure the products you are using are formulated with the eye area in mind and avoid anything that is heavily perfumed.

-Good news: Satya is formulated with only simple ingredients to soothe and relieve eczema without the use of harmful chemicals like steroids.
-Satya is a proven effective anti-inflammatory that provides relief naturally, and is gentle enough for use on any area of your face, including your eyelids!
+Good news: Satya Organic Eczema Relief is formulated with only simple, organic ingredients to soothe and relieve eczema without the use of harmful chemicals like steroids.
+Approved by Health Canada, Satya is a proven effective anti-inflammatory that provides relief naturally, and is gentle enough for use on any area of your face, including your eyelids!

 Learn more about using Satya as a natural eyelid eczema relief here.

 "This one is over 3 days of using Satya!
 Such a beautiful product and I’m so thankful for it.
 I have been struggling for so long and all the creams on the National Eczema website did not help whatsoever.⠀